gyanendra-baghel/gyanendra-baghel/README.md

-# Hi 👋!
-My name is Gyanendra
+# Hi!
+I'm Gyanendra

-I am a passionate full stack web developer exploring the fields of ML and cloud.
-I love programming and learning new things.
+I am **Full Stack Web Developer** and exploring the fields of ML and Cloud.
 I have worked on multiple projects and enjoy building from scratch.
 I am always ready to collaborate with others.
 My skillset includes proficiency in programming languages like **C, C++, Java, Python, PHP, and JavaScript**.
 I has also hands on experience in **MySQL and MongoDB** databases.
 I have also explored basic development in **Flutter**.

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flutter/flutter-original.svg" height="30" alt="flutter logo" />